 In-home support: Home-Start general and targeted support to engaged families, for up to 6 months.

 The Peep Learning Together Group Programme: Directly targeting improved home learning.

-OCF has convened the partnership of educational and childhood development charities, around local delivery partners.
+OCF has convened the partnership of education and early year charities, around local delivery partners.
 This will enable us to identify families where we can offer support, promote the project, deliver it and measure the results.

 A full range of front-line practitioners working in early years will be trained in the evidence-based Peep Learning Together programme and, working together, will engage local families in meaningful interactions and support to help children become school ready by the time they reach age five.